 Kasch pulse recovery test is a simple measure of your general level of fitness; it is a very simple procedure which will help you decide how vigorously you can start on a new exercise programme.

 It is a good way to start a new exercise

 program.
 In three minutes you have a simple measure of how fit you are.

-So you want to get fit!
-Good.
+So you want to start walking Good.
 This simple little test will give you an idea just how fast you can advance.
 It is based on the principle that your heart rate will return to normal more quickly, the fitter you are.

 Conversely, the less fit you are, and thus should start your program more gently, the longer it will take your heart rate to return to normal after exercise.

 Health care is about benefits versus risks.
 There is no sense in starting a vigorous exercise program if it could give you a heart attack, right?

 This examination is dependent on being able to step up 12 inches (30 cm) with ease, first with one foot, then the other.
 If you cannot do that because of knee or hip arthritis, then stop reading right here.
 You will not be able to do the test.

 But both knee and hip arthritis are treatable.
 Particularly if you do not wait until you are being threatened with total joint replacement; you will most likely have to lose weight, but that is small beer in comparison with the pain, expense and risk of a total joint replacement.
 Just cut out all refined carbohydrate from your food and gradually the unwanted flab will fall away.